SeMinLim/bluevitis/hw/kernel_example_add_plram_uram/README.md

 - `mkSerializerFreeform` -> `0x2B79536C`
 - `passMask` -> `0x0000007F`
 - `status` -> `0x00000003`

----

-## Why this version is useful

-This version is more informative than a kernel-only self-test because it validates both:

-- the **functional behavior** of all Serializer package modules
-- the **actual memory connectivity path** from host software into the kernel through the URAM-mapped PLRAM-backed input buffer

-It also makes the PLRAM configuration easier to understand:

 - the U50 platform exposes PLRAM banks as on-chip scratchpad memory
 - this example remaps the selected banks from **BRAM-backed PLRAM** to **URAM-backed PLRAM**